Nov 06 2024

 “What's great about these is they can be designed and trained on your brand, and you can have a look and feel and a style that carries your company's experience into that AI agent that your customers are working with,” NVIDIA’s Saunders says.

 Another type of agent, called a reflex agent, can respond to single-step instructions.
-Reflex agents handle concrete steps such as writing a LaMDA handler, calling a certain function and generating a block of text for that function, says Anu Sharma, the director of Amazon Bedrock Experiences and Tools at AWS.
+Reflex agents handle concrete steps such as writing a LaMDA function handler, calling a certain function and generating a block of text for that function, says Anu Sharma, the director of Amazon Bedrock Experiences and Tools at AWS.

-Q Developer has been able to free software engineers for other tasks while upgrading about 30,000 Java applications, according to Sharma.
+Amazon Q Developer has been able to free software engineers for other tasks while one of its agents upgraded about 30,000 Java applications, saving developers 4,500 years of manual work, according to Sharma.
+Users can review changes to code that Amazon Q Developer suggests and can fix errors in an agent’s recommendations.

 “We are allowing our engineers to have more time to solve problems and invent on behalf of our customers, so they're doing more problem-solving work rather than undifferentiated work while still delivering at the speed and quality they want to maintain for their software,” Sharma says.